These 3 Pumpkin Farms in Central Ohio were winners for us! So much fun for fall!

 For years, I could see this green house from 670 and could not figure out where it was or how to get to it!
 I didn’t know the name of it, so there was no way to find out!
 When researching about different pumpkin patch options, I was able to connect the dots!
 There are two reasons the experience at deMonye’s is great, in my opinion!
-The cost is $8, but only per child (adults are free!) and what you get for $8 is a LOT!
+The cost is $8, but only per child (adults are free!)
+(UPDATE 2019: kids are $8.95 and adults are now $2.50) and what you get for $8 is a LOT!

 When the kids walk through the door, they get a goody bag with candy, pumpkin stickers and little Halloween trinkets.
 They each get to pick a pumpkin and can decorate it at one of the many tables they have within the greenhouse.
 There is unlimited popcorn and the kids each get a bottle of juice!